IFeelFine/MediaServer/README.md

 # Media Server [![Build Status](https://travis-ci.org/IFeelFine/MediaServer.svg?branch=master)](https://travis-ci.org/IFeelFine/MediaServer)

-This is a set of functions to install a media server within CentOS7.
+This is a set of functions to install a media server within CentOS 7.
 SELinux is enforcing, and this setup uses systemd for all services.

 ## Compatability
-This installer has been tested on CentOS 7.
+This installer has been tested on CentOS 7.4.
 CentOS 6 calls are very different (including the use of firewalld in Centos 7)

-##
-CentOS media server installation scripts.
-Includes Plex Media Server, Sonarr, Radarr, rTorrent, ruTorrent, Jackett, &amp; Tautulli

 * [x] CentOS 7.4
 * [ ] CentOS 6.x